-- After the student has left the meeting room, the committee will decide on a rating score of 1-5 (Poor to Excellent) that represents the consensus of the committee for the 7 criteria.
-The committee will also decide on a total score of 1-5 that represents the consensus of the committee for the entire oral presentation.
-The student's advisor will enter the rating scores for the 7 criteria and the total score for the entire oral presentation into the Scoring Form.
-The total score will serve as the student's score on the entire Qualifying Exam.
+• After the student has left the meeting room, the committee will decide on a rating score of 1-5 (Poor to Excellent) that represents the consensus of the committee for the 7 criteria.
+The committee will also decide on an Overall Score of 1-5 that represents the consensus of the committee for the entire oral presentation.
+The Overall Score is not necessarily an average of the rating scores, and it should roughly reflect the rating scores.
+The student's advisor will enter the rating scores for the 7 criteria and the Overall Score for the entire oral presentation into the Scoring Form.
+The Overall Score will serve as the student's score on the entire Qualifying Exam.
 In addition, each committee member will complete a Comments Form.
-On the Comments Form the committee member will provide a 1⁄2 1-page review of the oral presentation.
-The outcome of the entire QE is explained to the student when the student returns to the room. - The oral presentation is evaluated as "Pass" or "Fail" by the Committee.
-The student must receive a Total Score of 3.0 or above in order to receive a "Pass" on the oral presentation.
+On the Comments Form the committee member will provide a 1⁄2 - 1-page review of the oral presentation.
+Each committee member will also complete a Feedback Form.
+The outcome of the entire QE is explained to the student when the student returns to the room.

+- The oral presentation is evaluated as "Pass" or "Fail" by the Committee.
+The student must receive an Overall Score of 3.0 or above in order to receive a "Pass" on the oral presentation.
 A "Pass" indicates that the student achieved a high standard of scholarship, and that the student has passed the entire Qualifying Examination. - Fail: If the Committee assigns a "fail" outcome, the student can repeat the oral presentation once.
-If the Committee assigns a "fail" outcome a second time, the Committee must recommend to the Graduate Director that 1) the student be withdrawn from the program immediately or 2) the student be allowed to complete a terminal Master's Degree. - The student's advisor will forward the Scoring Form and all Comments Forms to the NACS Office.
-The NACS office will then complete a Decision form and email it, along with all Comments Forms, to the student. - The student brings a completed Graduate Outcomes Assessment (GOA) to the oral presentation for the committee to review and the advisor to sign.
+If the Committee assigns a "fail" outcome a second time, the Committee must recommend to the Graduate Director that 1) the student be withdrawn from the program immediately or 2) the student be allowed to complete a terminal Master's Degree. - The student's advisor will forward the Scoring Form, all Comments Forms, and all Feedback Forms to the NACS Office.
+The NACS office will then complete a Decision form and email it, along with all Comments Forms and all Feedback Forms, to the student. - The student brings a completed Graduate Outcomes Assessment (GOA) to the oral presentation for the committee to review and the advisor to sign.
 After the meeting, the student submits the GOA to the NACS office.